Tucker’s Asthma Specific

 It is only necessary to call attention to those cocain habitués, known as “coke-sniffers” to realise the enormous harm that can be done by the taking of cocain in this way.

 An inhaler plus an initial supply of the liquid cost $12.50 in the US and 3 guineas in Britain and you can see Nathan Tucker demonstrating the inhaler below.
 The company operated by mail order – punters had to fill in a questionnaire and would receive a diagnosis and prescription by post.
 This was a marginally better bet for American patients than British ones – at least Nathan Tucker and his nephew William Briscoe Robinson were qualified doctors.
-In the UK, the business was run by Tucker’s brother, Augustus Quackenbush Tucker (no, seriously!) who had no medical qualifications and later claimed he didn’t even know what was in the medicine.
+In the UK, the business was run by Tucker’s brother, Augustus Quackenbush Tucker, who had no medical qualifications and later claimed he didn’t even know what was in the medicine.

 Nathan Tucker demonstrates the asthma inhale